Century of Cinema

 Back at the beginning of 2017 - on 1st January in fact so literally right at the very beginning of the year, I'd had a nice relaxing day and chose to end it by watching a film.
 But rather than just sticking one on TV, I decided to make an event of it.
 I got the house tidy, set up my front room with some ambient lighting, lit the tealight candles that exist around the house usually for decorative purposes, grabbed a drink and some snacks, and got myself comfortable.

 The way I watched the Star Wars movies at the beginning of 2017 made them feel more meaningful - like they had weight again.
 I'm sure this is something else I'll write about at some point, like how films have somehow lost their value due to them being more readily available.
 After Star Wars, I wanted to continue watching films in a similar way.
 But how?
 I thought about picking another franchise.
-Star Trek perhaps, or Indiana Jones or Jurassic Park Or, I could pick a theme.
+Star Trek perhaps, or Indiana Jones or Jurassic Park.
+Or, I could pick a theme.
 Space films for a while, then comedies, then horror.

-But then I thought, what about the films of 1996?
+But then I thought, if I'm going forward, what about earlier films?
+What about the films of 1996?
 There were some memorable films in that year too.
-And 1994 - Mrs Doubtfire, Speed, The Flintstones (well, I liked it!).
-Why don't I go a bit further back?
-It didn't take me long to realise that there were ten months remaining in 2017, and as there are ten years in a decade, I could watch an entire decade's worth of films over ten months.
-I'd watch 1990 in March, 1991 in April, 1992 in May, 1993 in June, until I reached 1999 in December.
+And a couple of years before that, in 1994, there were others.
+Films like Mrs Doubtfire, Speed, The Flintstones (well, I liked it!).
+And then I thought, why don't I just watch films from the entire decade?
+I'd figured out that the month after February is March (proof that I understand calendars!).
+This means that there are ten months remaining.
+As there are ten years in a decade, I could dedicate each month to each year of the 1990s.
+I'd watch 1990 in March, 1991 in April, 1992 in May, 1993 in June, and so on, until I reached 1999 in December.

 What this enabled me to do is narrow down the search selection.
 Too often, I've found myself scrolling through hundreds of films thinking, "I'll watch that, no, actually, what about this?
 Ohhh, I've just spotted another.
 I'd rather watch this other film tonight, but I'll watch that other film another time."
 In the end, choice paralysis takes over and I watch nothing.
 With a smaller choice, it meant picking a movie was easier.